|

 as consumption patterns, in Australia, China, Europe, Southeast Asia,

-India, the Middle East, North America and Latin America.
+India, North America and Latin America.

 Module